The Descendants of Alexander Sherriff of Aberdeen,

 o Rex Rice was born in Milford Corner in 1901.
 Rex spent most of his life in Massachusetts.
 He died single in Boston in 1975.

 o Seretha Dora Rice was born in Milford Corner in 1906.
 She initially married Leo Krant in Montreal in 1926 and the couple moved to upper New York State where Shirley was born in 1927 (married Lawrence Copeland and had daughters Janet and Anne), Clyde in 1928 (married Sheila Mann and had three children - James, Deborah, and Stephen) , and Thelma in 1930 (married Willis Kelly and had son Peter).
-Leo died in 1933 and Dora returned to Bear River with the children.
-She married RCAF serviceman Alban Riley in Quebec City in 1941 and son Ray Riley was born in Bear River in 1942 (married Sonja Boyko and adopted son Christopher and daughter Jill).
+Leo died of a heart attack in 1933 in Upper New York State, and Dora returned to Bear River with the children.
+She married RCAF serviceman Alban Riley in Quebec City in 1941, and son Ray Riley was born in Bear River in 1942 (married Sonja Boyko and adopted son Christopher and daughter Jill).
 Alban died in Middleton in 1990 and Dora in that same community in 1994.

 o Kenneth Rice was born in Milford Corner in 1910.
 He migrated to Alberta in the late 1940s where he worked in the tourism and farming sectors.
 Ken died single in Clairsholm, AB in 1978.